mosip/mosip-infra/deployment/v3/docs/external services configuration.md

 ## Postgres external configuration procedure

 * Go to mosip-config and checkout to a specific branch to update config properties.
 * The default value for the database hostname is `postgres-postgresql.
-Postgres` and the Default value for database port number are `5432`.
+Postgres` and the default value for the database port number are `5432`.
 * If you are using an external service, then you have to update the hostname and port number with this below sed command and provide the external-hostname and external-port.
   ```
    cd mosip-config